Update: Some offers mentioned below for the JetBlue Card and JetBlue Plus Card are no longer available.

 Points for Surveys will automatically transfer the points you earn on these surveys and add them to your TrueBlue account.
 So easy!

-The JetBlue Card offers some great ways to earn TrueBlue points.
-It provides bonus points for groceries and restaurants, and it doesn’t even have an annual fee!
-That’s awesome!
+The JetBlue credit cards provide some great ways to earn TrueBlue points.
+Each card earns bonus points for groceries and restaurants.